Iqos

-Iqos (/ˈaɪkoʊs/ EYE-kohs, stylized as IQOS) is a line of heated tobacco and electronic cigarette products manufactured by Philip Morris International (PMI).
-It was first introduced in November 2014 in Japan and Italy.
-Most of the IQOS products are devices that heat tobacco without burning it.
-The World Health Organization states that there is currently no evidence to show that heated tobacco products such as Iqos are less harmful than other tobacco products.
+IQOS (/ˈaɪkoʊs/ EYE-kohs) is a line of heated tobacco products designed to be used with tobacco and zero-tobacco nicotine-containing consumables.
+They are manufactured by Philip Morris International (PMI).
+The brand was first introduced in November 2014 in Japan and Italy.
+At the end of 2023, smoke-free products made up nearly 40% of PMI's total net revenue and gross profit, with Iqos surpassing Marlboro in terms of net revenue.

+The World Health Organization states that there is currently not enough evidence to show that heated tobacco products such as Iqos are less harmful than other tobacco products.
 A recent systematic review reached the same conclusion.
-The European Respiratory Society state that heated tobacco products are addictive and cause cancer in humans.
-WHO also states that heated tobacco products do not help smokers quit tobacco use.
+The European Respiratory Society states that heated tobacco products are addictive and cause cancer in humans.

 History

-Philip Morris took its first commercial steps in the field of heated tobacco in the 1990's with "Accord" and "Heatbar" before they were withdrawn from the market.
-In 2014 Iqos was introduced, first in in Japan and Italy.
-Starting in 2016, Philip Morris began heavily promoting a "smoke-free future", stating an intento to increasingly focus commercial efforts on products that are alternatives to cigarettes.
-Iluma, a new Iqos system using induction heating technology, was launched in Japan in 2021.
-As of 2020, Iqos accounted for 5.5% of the global tobacco market.
-It also "determined that the evidence did not support issuing risk modification orders at this time".
-PMI's efforts toward a "smoke-free" business transition allowed the company to begin the process of issuing sustainable bonds to finance itself in August 2021, which raised fears of greenwashing.
+Philip Morris took its first commercial steps in the field of heated tobacco in the 1990s with "Accord" and "Heatbar" before they were withdrawn from the market.
+In 2014 Iqos was introduced by Philip Morris International, first in Japan and Italy.
+Starting in 2016, Philip Morris began heavily promoting a "smoke-free future", stating an intent to increasingly focus commercial efforts on products that are alternatives to cigarettes.
+In 2020, the U.S. Food and Drug Administration authorized the marketing of "IQOS Tobacco Heating System" as modified risk tobacco products (MRTPs) while pointing out that "these products are not safe nor FDA approved".
+Philip Morris International's efforts toward a "smoke-free" business transition allowed the company to begin the process of issuing sustainable bonds to finance itself in August 2021, which raised fears of greenwashing.